Pangborn History, Family Crest & Coats of Arms

-Anglo-Saxon surnames are characterized by a multitude of spelling variations.
+Until quite recently, the English language has lacked a definite system of spelling rules.
+Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Pangborn include Pangborn, Pangburn, Pangbourne, Pangborne, Pangburne, Pangeburn and many more.

 Early Notables of the Pangborn family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Pangborn Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Pangborn Notables in all our PDF Extended History products and printed products wherever possible.

 Pangborn Settlers in Canada in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Malo mori quam foedari